Profile

 Architecture

 Designed the monorepo structure and locked the public API surface before writing any game code.
 The GamePlugin interface — init, start, pause, resume, destroy — became the contract every game implements.
-Getting this right first meant all eight games could be built in parallel without stepping on each other.

 02